Neya-M/Arcade-Cat/blog.md

 I found out that a lot of my problems were from voltage mismatches, like my servos and joystick needed 5v rather than the 3v that i was connecting them to.

 I knew so little about hardware and structural design but i'm glad i went for it and i hope i can continue this soon :)

+### Parts needed
+- adapter to connect motor drivers to wall
+- belts
+- step down module (so that i can also power the 5v stuff off of wall